-(b) On an annual basis, if emissions related to infrastructure are material, i.e. larger than 5% of the total supply-chain emissions of the stage in which they occur (either Capture, Transport, or Storage), then those emissions must be reported for inclusion in CORC quantification as part of the remaining embodied emissions to be amortized.
+- 5.2.17 For emissions related to infrastructure (equipment, building, machinery) at any stage in the foreground system (i.e. capture facility, transport infrastructure, and storage facility), the following rules apply regarding maintenance - (a) The CO2 Removal Supplier or each external operator shall keep records of maintenance and repair works performed on the infrastructure, and estimate emissions associated with those works, including material production, sourcing, and energy usage.
+The quantification shall follow the same inventory modeling as detailed in rule 5.2.14. - (b) On an annual basis, if emissions related to infrastructure are material, i.e. larger than 5% of the total supply-chain emissions of the stage in which they occur (either Capture, Transport, or Storage), then those emissions must be reported for inclusion in CORC quantification as part of the remaining embodied emissions to be amortized.

-REMARK ON BACKGROUND INFRASTRUCTURE EMISSIONS: Rules 5.2.14-

-5.2.17 above deal with foreground infrastructure emissions, as opposed to background infrastructure emissions.
+REMARK ON BACKGROUND INFRASTRUCTURE EMISSIONS: Rules 5.2.14- 5.2.17 above deal with foreground infrastructure emissions, as opposed to background infrastructure emissions.
 Background infrastructure refers to, for instance, the infrastructure needed in production of electricity that is consumed by the project.
-Background infrastructure emissions are already included in the emission factors used in the LCA, with their own modeling of lifetime, maintenance etc. The $\rm CO_2$ Removal Supplier does not need to modify or verify those assumptions; background emission factors can be used as-is.
+Background infrastructure emissions are already included in the emission factors used in the LCA, with their own modeling of lifetime, maintenance etc. The CO2 Removal Supplier does not need to modify or verify those assumptions; background emission factors can be used as-is.

-- 5.2.18 For emissions related to monitoring and post-closure monitoring of the storage site (i.e. all activities performed to ensure the integrity of the $CO_2$ storage), as part of the stage Carbon storage, the following rules apply: - (a) The $CO_2$ Removal Supplier shall calculate $M_s$ , the emissions related to monitoring and post-closure monitoring of the storage site (scaled per tonne of $CO_2$ injected) as follows.
+- 5.2.18 For emissions related to monitoring and post-closure monitoring of the storage site (i.e. all activities performed to ensure the integrity of the CO2 storage), as part of the stage Carbon storage, the following rules apply: - (a) The CO2 Removal Supplier shall calculate M_s , the emissions related to monitoring and post-closure monitoring of the storage site (scaled per tonne of CO2 injected) as follows.

-$$M{\rm s} = \frac{M \times (T{\rm o} + T{\rm m})}{C{\rm o}} \tag{16}$$
+$$M{\rm s} = \frac{M \times (T{\rm o} + T{\rm m})}{C{\rm o}} \tag{16}$$ operation (T_o), as well as the amount of carbon dioxide (in tCO2) projected to be stored during that time (C_o).
+The time T_o shall cover at least the first Crediting Period (15 years, see rule 2.2.2).

-If the resulting scaled monitoring emissions ( $M_s$ ) are less than 1% of the emissions of the Storage stage (per tonne of $CO_2$ stored), then monitoring emissions can be ignored.
+If the resulting scaled monitoring emissions (M_s) are less than 1% of the emissions of the Storage stage (per tonne of CO2 stored), then monitoring emissions can be ignored.
 Otherwise, the calculated value shall be included in the quantification of CORCs.

-- (b) Emissions from monitoring of the storage site for 1 year (M), shall be conservatively estimated (in kg of $CO_2e$ per year) based on best available knowledge (e.g. based on energy use or budgeted spending). - (c) The storage site operator shall determine, based on best available knowledge, an estimate for the number of years that the storage site will remain in operation ( $T_0$ ), as well as the amount of carbon dioxide (in tCO2) projected to be stored during that time ( $C_0$ ).
-The time $T_0$ shall cover at least the first Crediting Period (15 years, see rule 2.2.2). - (d) The storage site operator shall report $T{\rm m}$ , the number of years of post-closure monitoring required until liability transfer to a national entity (or, if no regulations on the transfer of responsibility exist in the applicable legal framework, the number of years of post-closure monitoring required by local regulations).
-During this time, the operator shall make provisions to cover the costs of maintenance, monitoring and control, reporting, and corrective measures to ensure safety and avoid reversals from the storage reservoir.
+- (b) Emissions from monitoring of the storage site for 1 year (M), shall be conservatively estimated (in kg of CO2e per year) based on best available knowledge (e.g. based on energy use or budgeted spending). - (c) The storage site operator shall determine, based on best available knowledge, an estimate for the number of years that the storage site will remain in

+(d) The storage site operator shall report $T{\rm m}$, the number of years of post-closure monitoring required until liability transfer to a national entity (or, if no regulations on the transfer of responsibility exist in the applicable legal framework, the number of years of post-closure monitoring required by local regulations).59 During this time, the operator shall make provisions to cover the costs of maintenance, monitoring and control, reporting, and corrective measures to ensure safety and avoid reversals from the storage reservoir.
 This post-closure monitoring plan shall be in accordance with local regulations.